browserengineering/book/book/visual-effects.md

 element that are outside the element's bounds.

-[^like-clip-path]: The CSS [`clip-path` property][mdn-clip-path] lets specify a mask shape using a curve, while the [`mask` property][mdn-mask] lets you instead specify a image URL for the mask.
+[^like-clip-path]: The CSS [`clip-path` property][mdn-clip-path] lets you specify a mask shape using a curve, while the [`mask` property][mdn-mask] lets you instead specify a image URL for the mask.

 [^like-scroll]: For example, `overflow: scroll` adds scroll bars and